As seen in:

 Questions Answered

-What skin conditions can QR8 treat?
+What conditions can QR8 assess?

 • Acne